 Cards will be issued free to any adult requesting registration who has a current Iowa ID or utility bill for current residence.
 Must have been a resident for 60 days prior to request.
-Identification and proof of address required.
+Identification and proof of address is required.
 Children not yet in Kindergarten may use family card.
-Children 6th grade and under must have parent’s approval. (signature on card) All first time card users may be subject to restricted Library privileges for a period of 60 days.
-No. of materials checked out will be restricted as advised by current director.
+Children 6th grade and under must have parent’s approval to obtain a library card (signature on card).
+All first time card users may be subject to restricted Library privileges for a period of 60 days.
+Number of materials checked out will be restricted as advised by current director.

 We participate in the Iowa Open Access program which honors library card holders from other Iowa towns.